chamberse/accretionpy/accretion/README.md

 Based on Kummer et al. 2025 (link)

-Use this program to determine
+Use this program to determine the type of accretion that will occur based on initial conditions given by the user.